Yogic Breathwork Certification.

 This is a practice of returning the breath to its rightful place: as a guide toward coherence, clarity, and embodied presence.

-Why Most Breathwork Misses Something Essential
+Why Most Breathwork Trainings Miss Something Essential

 What has been largely missing is a breathwork practice that: